LCD-LED DisplayPower Supplies

 Pushbutton Switch Schematic Circuit Diagram

-This circuit acts like a two-position switch but is operated using a pushbutton.
-After power has been applied, the circuit is in the following initial state: the bases of T1 and T2 are at the positive supply potential and the base of T3 is at ground potential.
-All transistors are cut off.
-The other contact of the pushbutton is at ground potential.
-No current flows through the relay coil and the status LED is off.
+This circuit functions akin to a two-position switch, but its operation relies on a pushbutton.
+Upon power application, the circuit starts in an initial state.
+The bases of transistors T1 and T2 are at a positive supply potential, and the base of T3 is at ground potential.
+All transistors are in a cutoff state.
+The alternate pushbutton contact is grounded.
+Consequently, no current passes through the relay coil, and the status LED remains unlit.

 Pushbutton Switch Schematic Circuit Diagram

-If the pushbutton is pressed, T2 and (after a slight delay due to the RC network) T3 switch on.
-The collector of T3 is now nearly at ground potential, so current flows through the relay coil, and the function LED is illuminated.
-T1 can also switch on.
-This situation is stable since ground potential can reach the base of T2 via R1, so nothing changes when the pushbutton is released.
-C1 is charged via R3 to cause a positive potential to be present at the push button.
-If the pushbutton is now pressed again, it connects a positive potential to the base of T2 instead of the ground potential.
-This causes everything to toggle back into the initial state.
+When the pushbutton is pressed, T2 and, after a slight delay due to the RC network, T3 become active.
+T3’s collector reaches nearly ground potential, allowing current to flow through the relay coil and lighting up the function LED.
+T1 can also activate in this state.
+This configuration stabilizes because ground potential can reach T2’s base through R1, ensuring no change occurs when the pushbutton is released.
+C1 charges through R3, establishing a positive potential at the pushbutton.
+Upon the next push, the pushbutton connects a positive potential to T2’s base, reverting the circuit back to its initial state.

-Voltage is the pressure from an electrical circuit’s power source that pushes charged electrons (current) through a conducting loop, enabling them to do work such as illuminating light.
-In brief, voltage = pressure, and it is measured in volts (V).
+Voltage acts as the force from an electrical circuit’s power source, driving charged electrons (current) through a conductive loop, enabling them to perform tasks such as illuminating lights.
+In essence, voltage represents the pressure in electrical systems and is measured in volts (V).

 Tags